 Group tour Operator for holidays to Bavaria, Germany

-Bavaria and the Castles of King Ludwig II
+Bavaria – Munich, Passion Play and the Castles of King Ludwig II

 HIGHLY RECOMMENDED

-The castles of King Ludwig II are another highlight of the region.
-Linderhof Palace is especially wonderful.
+The castles of King Ludwig II are some of the highlights of this tour and Linderhof Palace is especially wonderful.
 Although small, it was the only palace which was fully completed and the opulent rooms are exquisitely furnished.
-Furthermore, you also have the chance to visit the Mad King Ludwig’s most famous castle: Neuschwanstein.
-When in Bavaria, you simply must visit this whimsical building and take in the spectacular views over the surroundings.
+Furthermore, you also have the chance to visit the Mad King Ludwig’s most famous castle – Neuschwanstein, one of the most photographed castles in the world.

 Dates